 • Crushed and chopped nuts as a topping for avocado mousse or pudding

-• Portion controlled brownies and cookies like ours that deliver 3 grams of protein, 1 gram of sugar, 5 grams of fiber, and 2.5 grams of saturated fat per serving*
+• Portion controlled brownies and cookies like :ratio's that deliver 3 grams of protein, 1 gram of sugar, 5 grams of fiber, and 2.5 grams of saturated fat per serving*

 • Beans mixed into banana bread, muffins and cookie batter